 In addition to the puff pastry, the Italian-version of the dessert is typically layered with cream or jam, and then often dusted with confectioner’s sugar, crumbs, or sometimes even almonds.
 Alternatively, the topping may be iced.
 What makes the Italian version distinct from other countries is that is also often includes sponge cake for some of the layers as well.

-Chef Deborah Corsi, who leads a cooking class during our new 4-night trip “Tuscany’s Left Bank: Bolgheri and Supertuscan Wines,” has her own take on this dessert.
-She likes to top the crunchy layered dessert with homemade ice cream, and rather than put the seasonal fruit, such as strawberries, on top as a garnish, she uses them as edible decorations on the plate.
-But before you try this delectable dish, start with some true Tuscan dishes, like Chef Corsi’s chickpea soup and seafood tagliolini.
+Chef Deborah Corsi, who leads a cooking class during our fabulous cooking vacation Truly Tuscany: Wine Tasting Tour of Western Tuscany, has her own take on this dessert.
+She likes to top the crunchy layered dessert with homemade ice cream.
+You can put the seasonal fruit, such as strawberries, either inside the layers, on top as a garnish, or as edible decorations on the plate.

 Learn more about our Tuscany cooking vacations, including: